-The 2017 Acura TLX has a Manufacturer’s Suggested Retail Price (MSRP) of a little under $33,000 for the base 4-cylinder model; the front-drive V6 is just a few hundred dollars over $36,000 and fully loaded will be around $43,500; and the V6 SH-AWD is around $42,500 and will be over $45,500 with the Advance Package.
-In its class, TLX prices are comparable to the Lexus IS, which runs in the low-$40,000 range, and the Audi A4.
-To get a better idea of what people are paying for the 2017 Acura TLX in your area, check out the KBB.com Fair Purchase Price.
-As for resale, we expect the TLX to hold strong 5-year residual values, better than the Audi A4, BMW 3 Series and Infiniti Q50, but just shy of the Lexus ES 350.
+The Manufacturer’s Suggested Retail Price (MSRP) for the 2018 Acura TLX starts just under $34,000 for the base 4-cylinder model.
+The FWD V6 starts at a bit over $37,000; opt for a fully loaded V6 -- the 3.5 with the Advance Package -- with SH-AWD, and you can expect to pay more than $48,000.
+The new TLX A-Spec starts at just under $43,800, plus $2,000 if you want SH-AWD.
+The Lexus IS starts at about $39,000, the Audi A4 at about $37,000 and the Infiniti Q50 at just under $35,000.
+To get a better idea of what people are paying for the 2018 Acura TLX in your area, check out the KBB.com Fair Purchase Price.
+As for resale, we expect the TLX to hold strong 5-year residual values, similar to the Audi A4 and higher than the BMW 3 Series and Infiniti Q50, but just shy of the Lexus IS.

 SUPER HANDLING All-WHEEL DRIVE